kingsdigitallab/reusable-components/docs/howto/editing-markdown-files-on-github.rst

 In both .html and .md files you may see some constructs surrounded by curly braces.
 They follow the Liquid notation, which is templating language to generate HTML or markdown from metadata.
-It is best to let developers maintain them.
+You can ignore it and leave its maintenance to the development team.

 .. code-block:: liquid